dscho/pagefind-xkcd-demo/content/comics/2024-12-30-time-capsule-instructions.md

   Inside is a third box, labeled DO NOT OPEN UNLESS YOU ARE IN THE TIME ZONE WHERE YOU OPENED BOTH PREVIOUS BOXES.
 img: https://imgs.xkcd.com/comics/time_capsule_instructions_2x.png
 ---
-{{incomplete transcript|Do NOT delete this tag too soon.}}

-[A frame with a Time Capsule sign.
-Cueball and Megan are clinking wine glasses.
-Ponytail is digging with a shovel.]
+[Cueball and Megan are clinking wine glasses while Ponytail is digging with a shovel under a sign standing on two legs next to Ponytail.
+From the off-panel to the left several voices are shouting.
+On the sign are two large words above two lines of unreadable lines of text.]

-Off-panel sound: *Happy New Year!*
+Off-panel voices: <big>*Happy New Year!*</big>

-[A frame showing a soiled box labeled "DO NOT OPEN UNTIL 2025"]

-[A frame where Ponytail opens the box while Cueball and Megan watch.]
+Sign: <big>Time</big> Capsule

+[A dirty box with a hasp closing it.
+There is a label on the lid:]

+Do not open until 2025

+[Cueball and Megan, holding their wine glasses, look over Ponytail's shoulder as she crouches down in front of the box and opens it with an audible sound.
+The shovel is standing behind the box, dug into the ground.]

 Click

-[The box is revealed to contain a second box labeled "DO NOT OPEN AFTER 2024"]
+[The open box is shown revealing that it contains a second, pristine box with a similar label:]

+Do not open after 2024